+If you’re experienced, you can also stop your hike to do some climbing.
+In the photo below the boys are top roping, but there are also some great bouldering spots in the area.
 Some innunguat structures found on a few different hikes.
 You never know what your find out in the tundra!

 4. Ice, Ice Baby

 Ice happens to be one of the coolest things in the natural world, in my opinion.
 It creates wonderful, intricate shapes and reflects light in a beautiful array of blues.
-Whether it’s on a hike, snowmobile or kayak you can your ice fix!
+Whether it’s on a hike, snowmobile or kayak you can find your ice fix!

 5. Clarify misconceptions about Inuit